dmccuk/ansible_ELK/README.md

 This repo expects you to already know how to use ansible playbooks and roles.

 ## Pre-requisites
-Please install the following on all nodes you want to deploy ELK Stack on:
+Please install the following on all nodes you want to deploy Elastic Stack on:

  * Server used: Ubuntu 16.04
  * Packages: wget curl git python-minimal default-jre